• Post author:

 You are currently viewing Pandas Convert Multiple Columns To DateTime Type

-In this article, I will explain how to change multiple columns to datetime type datetime64[ns] with examples.
+In this article, I will explain change multiple columns to datetime type datetime64[ns] with examples.

-If you are in a hurry, below are some quick examples of how to convert multiple columns to DateTime in Pandas DataFrame.
+Below are quick examples of converting multiple columns to DateTime in Pandas DataFrame.

 df[['Inserted','Updated']] = df[['Inserted','Updated']].apply(pd.to_datetime)